You are here

 Figure 4.
 An exposed colony of bees living on a comb nest constructed on a tree limb where they had landed during an initial stopover period to look for a new nest.
 This colony died because it was unable to stay warm during the cold of early winter.
 As soon as a swarm of bees has produced combs, the group is now a colony with an established nest.
 They are more likely to sting intruders than bees hanging on a swarm that does not have comb.
 (Photo by J. W. Harris)

-What to Do about a Swarm
+What to Do About a Swarm

 A key point is that swarms are temporary and usually leave on their own in a day or two.
 If a swarm has settled in an out-of-the-way place where the bees can be avoided and left undisturbed for a few days, one approach is to do nothing and hope it will go away on its own.
 This is one of the rare situations where this approach usually works.
 Although swarms of bees are generally much less defensive than bees in an established colony, they can be unpredictable.
 Some swarms (maybe 1 in 50) can be irritable and quite defensive, so people and pets should be kept well away from swarms until they leave the area.

 It is possible that a swarm allowed to leave on its own may move to another location on your property where they are not wanted.
 You should consider this possibility when deciding how to deal with a swarm that has settled in the yard.
-If your home or outbuildings offer easy access to potential nesting sites, then a “leave them alone till they go away approach” may not be appropriate.
+If your home or outbuildings offer easy access to potential nesting sites, then a “leave them alone until they go away approach” may not be appropriate.
 In this case, you should consider whether the time and effort spent dealing with the bee swarm might be better spent in sealing and plugging potential access holes.
 After all, there will be other swarms sending out scouts to find suitable nesting sites.

 Control Options for Swarms